ecvsgl/game-of-thrones-vueproject/README.md

 ```
 3rd line aboce is to relocate the terminal location to the project folder itself.

-Once `npm run dev` command is used, it will start VITE dev environment within Vue.js.
+Once `npm run dev` command is used, it will start VITE dev environment.
 Here, you can even
 experiment with the code!
 Changes will be observed in real-time thanks to VITE's Hot-Module-Replacement(HMR).

 Once done, simply press `q` in the terminal/cmd.